Steps in planning a vintage trailer rally

 - Step 3: Put together an agenda for the rally, plan for costs and create a way for participants to register with you and for their campground.
 We have guidance/suggestions on our website for rally hosts.
 Get a hold of us and we will walk you through this and help anyway we can.

-- Step 4: Advertise the rally on the TCT website – go to “join the fun” and then “Add an Event”.
+- Step 4: Advertise the rally on the TCT website – go to “vintage camper rally” and then “Add a Vintage Trailer Rally to our listings ”.
 We will help get the word out.
 For a first time rally, you can expect about 10-20 trailers if you pick an interesting campground, advertise well and give people plenty of time to plan for the event.

 - Step 6: Prepare for the rally and activities